James Madison Dukes football: Curt Cignetti era (2019–2023)

-On November 6, 2021, it was announced that the James Madison football program had accepted an invitation to move up to the FBS Subdivision and would join the Sun Belt Conference prior to the 2023 football season.
+On November 6, 2021, it was announced that the James Madison football program had accepted an invitation to move up to the FBS and would join the Sun Belt Conference prior to the 2023 football season.
 In response to this announcement, the all-sports CAA announced that James Madison would be banned from the conference's championships for the remainder of their time in the conference.
 This ban did not apply to football because CAA Football had no such provision in its bylaws.

-Subsequently, James Madison announced they had finalized their departure from the CAA on February 2, 2022, and would join the FBS and the Sun Belt for the 2022-23 season.
+Subsequently, James Madison announced they had finalized their departure from the CAA on February 2, 2022, and would join the FBS and the Sun Belt for the 2022–23 season.

 JMU's arrival in FBS made the Dukes the second program, after UCF, to have played at all four current levels of NCAA football.

 On October 9, 2022, the Dukes became the first ever first-year FBS program to be ranked in the AP Top 25, ranked 25.
+The Dukes finished the 2022 season with an 8–3 record and tied for the best record in the Sun Belt East.